Alain Ducasse Chocolate Review: Borough Yards London Chocolate Shop

 Alain's obsession reveals a philosophy about craftsmanship, terroir, and why quality tastes like home.

-The chocolate arrived in a takeaway cup to warm me on a chilly day.
+My chocolate arrived in a takeaway cup to warm me up on a chilly day.
 The usual taste I’d been expecting arrived in a thicker, silky-smooth form, with a note that surprised me.
-Maybe it was the honey in the cacao fusion?

 I felt fortunate to have found Alain Ducasse, and I discovered him in a chocolate shop in Borough Yards, London.